espressif/esp-docs/docs/en/introduction/what-is-esp-docs.rst

 Extensions Developed by Espressif
 ---------------------------------

-Espressif has created a couple of custom add-ons and extensions to help integrate documentation with underlining Espressif repositories and further improve navigation as well as maintenance of documentation.
+Espressif has created a couple of custom add-ons and extensions to help integrate documentation with underlying Espressif repositories and further improve navigation as well as maintenance of documentation.

 The section provides a quick reference to these add-ons and extensions.